craftcms/docs/docs/5.x/extend/plugin-store.md

 | Price Range | Example Use Cases
 | ----------- | ------------------------------------------------------
-| $10-$29     | Lightweight “plug and play” utilities and integrations
+| $10–$29     | Lightweight “plug and play” utilities and integrations
-| $49-$99     | Complex field types and integrations
+| $49–$99     | Complex field types and integrations
-| $149-$249   | Plugins that add significant new system functionality
+| $149–$249   | Plugins that add significant new system functionality
-| $499-$999   | Major or highly niche applications
+| $499–$999   | Major or highly niche applications

-You will also be required to pick a Renewal Price, which is the annual fee the Plugin Store will charge customers who wish to continue installing new updates, after the first year.
-Pick a Renewal Price that is around 20-50% of the initial Price.
+You will also be required to pick a **Renewal Price**, which is the annual fee the Plugin Store will charge customers who wish to continue installing new updates, after the first year.
+Pick a Renewal Price that is around 20–50% of the initial Price.
 For example, if you are charging $99 for your plugin, your Renewal Price should be between $19-$49.

-Pixel & Tonic takes a 20% processing fee on all plugin sales; be sure to factor that into your plugin pricing.
+Pixel & Tonic takes a 20% processing fee on all plugin sales; be sure and factor this into your plugin pricing.

 ::: warning
 If you initially submit your plugin as free, you will not be allowed to change it to commercial later.
 You can, however, give it a commercial [edition](plugin-editions.md) that offers extended functionality, as long as you don’t remove crucial functionality from the free edition.

+All plugins (and editions thereof) can be trialed in development and staging environments, prior to purchase.
 :::

 ### Declare Craft Version Support